 We are a leading provider of men's business casual apparel in China.
-We design and manufacture men's business casual and business formal apparel and accessories, which we market under the Xiniya brand and sell through our distribution network.
-Our products are sold to consumers at over 1,600 authorized retail outlets owned and managed by third parties located in 21 provinces, five autonomous regions and four municipalities in China.
+We design men's business casual and business formal apparel and accessories, which we market under the Xiniya brand and sell through our distribution network.
+Our products are sold to consumers at over 1,700 authorized retail outlets owned and managed by third parties located in 21 provinces, four autonomous regions and four municipalities in China.
 We focus on creating products that feature a high standard of style, design, fabrics and craftsmanship.
 Our authorized retail network, which is owned and managed by third parties, focuses on second and lower-tier cities, where increasing affluence has led to an improvement in living standards and most international men's apparel brands do not have a significant presence.
 Our target consumers are male working professionals in China between the ages of 25 and 45 who seek fashionable clothing to suit their working and lifestyle needs.
 We operate our business through Fujian Xiniya, our wholly owned subsidiary in China.

 We currently derive all of our revenues from the sale of men's casual and business apparel products, including business casual collections comprising jackets, pants, shirts, T-shirts, sweaters and overcoats, business formal collections and accessories.
 All of our products are sold to customers in China and are sold under our Xiniya brand.
-We sell substantially all of our products to our distributors who then resell our products to department store chain operators, authorized retailers, and retail customers through retail outlets managed or authorized by such distributors.
+We sell substantially all of our products to our distributors who then resell our products to authorized retailers, and retail customers through authorized retail outlets managed or supervised by such distributors.
 The retail outlets owned and managed by third parties within our authorized retail network are designed by us for a uniform look and feel that fits our brand image, with in-store displays that accentuate the quality and style of our products.
-All of these retail outlets within our authorized retail network, including department store concessions, are required to sell our products exclusively.
-We also have two flagship stores owned and managed by us.
-In 2009, 2010 and 2011, we sold approximately 5,104,000, 5,615,000 and 6,449,000 units of garments, respectively, among which approximately 26.4%, 4.2% and 2.1%, respectively, were manufactured by us at our former production facility in Jinjiang City, Fujian Province.
+All of these retail outlets within our authorized retail network are required to sell our products exclusively.
+We also have two flagship outlets owned and managed by us.
+In 2010, 2011 and 2012, we sold approximately 5,615,000, 6,449,000 and 6,464,000 units of garments, respectively, among which approximately 4.2%, 2.1% and 0.2%, respectively, were manufactured by us at our former production facility in Jinjiang City, Fujian Province.
 We outsourced the production of the rest of our products to PRC-based third party contract manufacturers.

-Our revenues increased from RMB672.1 million in 2009 to RMB899.3 million in 2010 and further to RMB1,180.0 (\$187.5 million) in 2011, representing a CAGR of 32.5%, and our net profit increased from RMB194.3 million in 2009 to RMB252.3 million in 2010 and decreased to RMB251.7 million (\$40.0 million) in 2011.
+Our revenues increased from RMB899.3 million in 2010 to RMB1,180.0 million in 2011 and further to RMB1,383.7 (\$222.1 million) in 2012, representing a CAGR of 24.0%, and our net profit decreased from RMB252.3 million in 2010 to RMB251.7 million in 2011 and further decreased to RMB177.4 million (\$28.5 million) in 2012.